joscha-st/bad_walden_stadtwerke/Documents/Application Software/readme.md

 ![Poweruser: Tariff details gas](UI_Poweruser_Tarifdetails_GAS.png)

 #### Poweruser: Customer management
-This process gives the poweruser an overciew of all customers and their tariffs.
+This process gives the poweruser an overview of all customers and their tariffs.
 Instead of filtering through the segments, the individual customer's tariff are in the focus.
 Powerusers can change, add and delete the documents.
 ![Poweruser: Customer management](UI_Poweruser_Kundenmanagement.png)

-## Contact

-If you have any questions or need assistance, please contact @baghdadbaecker or @TrustedSamu